Thai Red Curry Shrimp

 - In the meantime, lightly pat dry the shrimp with a few sheets of paper towel to remove excess moisture.
 Season the shrimp all over with salt and pepper, to taste.

-- Uncover the sauce and stir in the shrimp and cook for about 3 minutes or until shrimp just turn opaque, stirring often.
+- Uncover the sauce, stir in the shrimp, and cook for about 3 minutes or until the shrimp just turn opaque, stirring often and/or flipping the shrimp.
 The sauce will also slightly reduce and thicken.

 - Stir in lime juice, lime zest, and cilantro.
 Serve over cooked rice.